peregrineshahin/ChessProgrammingWiki/content/Transposition_TableBucket.md

 ### Bits Required

-During the [WCCC 1989](WCCC_1989 "WCCC 1989") Workshop [New Directions in Game-Tree Search](WCCC_1989#Workshop "WCCC 1989"), [James Gillogly](James_Gillogly "James Gillogly"), author of [Tech](Tech "Tech"), discussed transposition table collisions [[14]](#cite_note-14) .
+During the [WCCC 1989](WCCC_1989 "WCCC 1989") Workshop [New Directions in Game-Tree Search](WCCC_1989#Workshop "WCCC 1989"), [James Gillogly](James_Gillogly "James Gillogly"), author of [Tech](Tech "Tech"), discussed transposition table collisions <a id="cite-note-14" href="#cite-ref-14">[14]</a> .
 He produced the following table using the [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem), where the columns are the number of positions stored and the rows are the probability of collision.
 The entries are the number of bits of combined address and check hash required to reduce the probability of collision to the desired amount.